davidhammaker/Item_Catalog/README.md

 Again, you may start the application with `$ python run.py`.

+## Trivia

+This application was originally my submission for the "Item Catalog" project in Udacity's Full Stack Development Nanodegree program.

 ## Copyright

-© David J. Hammaker 2018
+© David J. Hammaker 2018-2019